 Lack of English spoken for Bureaucracy

 Make no mistake that German is the main language in Germany.
-It’s not like Luxembourg or the Netherlands where people don’t really expect you to speak the national language.
-This is something I fully support because I mean why shouldn’t a country speak their native tongue?
+It’s not like Luxembourg or the Netherlands where people don’t really expect you to speak the national language and there’s nothing wrong with that in my opinion.

 Inside the box thinking